nicolearugay/real_time_processing_clickstream/README.md

 1. Go to http://localhost:3000/ and login with credentials (admin/admin).
 2. Select "Prometheus" under "Add data source" and set the URL to "http://prometheus:9090".
 3. Click "Save & Test" to add the data source and begin building visualizations.
-See below my sample dashboard.
+See below my sample dashboard with auto refresh.

 <img src="/media/grafana_dashboard.gif" alt="Alt text" width="800"/>